vladonguyen/Nextjs-Wp-theme-files/README.md

 ## Note

 This code is based on the course [Next JS & WordPress: Build rapid NextJS sites with Next & WP](https://www.udemy.com/course/next-js-wordpress/).
 However, it might be inspiring to somebody working on WordPress child themes used as headless CMS with Next.js.
-In case you need to go more in depth, I recommend you to watch the course.
+In case you need to go more in depth, I recommend you to watch the course and addapt the code according to your needs.
+Please reach to me in case you need more info.